ccsc-tools/TSInet-irradiance-reconstruction/ReadME.txt

 tensorflow==2.4
 tensorflow-gpu==2.4

-To install the required packages, you may use Python package manager ìpipî as follow:
+To install the required packages, you may use Python package manager ‚Äúpip‚Äù as follow:
-1. Copy the above packages into a text file,  ie ìrequirements.txtî
+1. Copy the above packages into a text file,  ie ‚Äúrequirements.txt‚Äù
 2. Execute the command:
 pip install -r requirements.txt
 Note: There is a requirements file already created for you to use that includes tensorflow==1.14 which should be used with Python 3.6.8 pip package manager.